So 30th November, 2017 was “Gita Jayanti” or the Birthday of the Bhagavad Gita.

 is that Lord Krishna as the charioteer safely steers Arjuna into victory in the battleground.
 However there is more symbolic meaning attached to this image than what it merely appears to be.

-Upon deeper analysis, we can break the image down into 6 main components with certain psychological implications, which are as follows:
+Upon deeper analysis, we can break the image down into 6 main components with certain psychological implications as explained in the highly acclaimed Kathopanishad, which are as follows:

 - THE CHARIOT– The chariot represents our physical body (Tanu)

 - KRISHNA THE CHARIOTEER– Lord Krishna represents our higher cognitive abilities, especially in the face of adversity i.e. the intellect (Buddhi)